 But that was eight months ago, and the Xbox One of August 2014 is very different to the Xbox One of November 2013.
 All of the flaws have been tackled to one extent or another.
-Most significantly, Kinect is now out of the deal - that's allowed Microsoft to drop the price to a PS4-matching £350 and has released enough extra power for developers to make their games look and play better.
+Most significantly, Kinect is now out of the deal - that's allowed Microsoft to drop the price to match the PS4 and has released enough extra power for developers to make their games look and play better.

 The ambition has been pared back then, but there's a renewed focus on perfecting the basics.
 Does that make it a better console than it was?
 And even more importantly, is it now as good as or even better than the PS4?
 Continue reading this fully upated review to find out.

 Not everyone will love the design of the PS4, but at least it looks like it has been designed, rather than simply shoved into the case of a VCR from the '90s.
 Exaggeration?
 Ok, but the One is a big angular box of a machine that no-one’s going to appreciate for aesthetic reasons.

 The extra height (about 3cm) and width (6cm) is all the more disappointing when you consider that the One still comes with a chunky external power brick, whereas the PS4’s is built-in.
 Microsoft says it’s all about enhancing reliability by increasing air flow and keeping everything cool, but while eight months in we're yet to experience or hear of any significant technical issues or heat problems with the Xbox One, the same can be said of the much sleeker PS4.
 There's always time for a big issue to turn up, but so far both consoles appear to be just as reliable as each other.